Ƶ

 Faculty: Computing, Engineering and Media

-School/department: School of Engineering and Sustainable Development
+School/department: School of Engineering, Infrastructure and Sustainability

 Research group(s): Institute of Engineering Sciences